ThiagoFontanari/face_detection/README.md

-# Face recognition system | Sistema de roconhecimento facial
+# Face recognition system | Sistema de reconhecimento facial

 This small face recognition system is capable of being trained to recognize up to 1 face, and can be used for authentication purposes, for example.